How do you control swarms in your own hives?

 In our next lesson, I'll explain how to split or divide a hive in the Spring to prevent swarming as well.

-Here at Long Lane Honey Bee Farms, we enjoy providing these free online beekeeping lessons to all who wish to learn more about keeping bees.
+Here at Long Lane Honey Bee Farms, we enjoy providing online beekeeping classes.
 We are a family operated business that has a passion to see more people enjoy the art of keeping bees.
 We also believe that to offset the dwindling honeybee population, that more people need to start keeping bees.
 Feel free to contact us at: 217-427-2678.

 We manufacture all hive parts, and we also carry a complete line of everything you need in keeping bees.